 SaskTel's mission to provide an exceptional customer experience begins with our North Star-broadband.
 We endeavour to deliver fast and reliable broadband service throughout Saskatchewan by continuing to invest in enhancements to improve the coverage, capacity, reliability, and speed of our networks.

-SaskTel invested an additional \$308.2 million in capital expenditures during 2020/21 (2019/20 - \$262.9 million) to improve our customers' experience today and create opportunities to provide additional enhancements and capabilities in the future.
+SaskTel invested \$465.1 million in capital expenditures during 2021/22 (2020/21 - \$308.2 million) to improve our customer's experience today and create opportunities to provide additional enhancements and capabilities in the future.

-Capital Expenditures 2020/21
+Capital Expenditures 2021/22

-Of the \$308.2 million, \$283.9 million (2019/20 - \$228.4 million) was spent on property, plant and equipment, including FTTP, wireless networks (LTE and Wi-Fi), Access Network Demand, and other network improvements, while the remaining \$24.3 million (2019/20 - \$34.5 million) was spent on intangible assets such as customer self-serve systems, accounting reporting systems, and billing systems.
+Of the \$465.1 million, \$295.2 million (2020/21 - \$283.9 million) was spent on property, plant and equipment, including Fibre to the Premises (FTTP), wireless networks (5G, LTE and Wi-Fi), Access Demand, and other network improvements while the remaining \$168.7 million (2020/21 - \$24.3 million) was spent on intangible assets such as 3500 MHz Wireless spectrum and customer self-serve systems, accounting reporting systems, and billing systems.
+The acquisition of 3500 MHz spectrum for \$145.2 million is critical to enabling the full potential of 5G to urban, rural, and remote communities across Saskatchewan.